Equity in Education: A Guide To Supporting Your Disadvantaged Students

 • Other demographic characteristics

-Achievement gaps are most often found in standardized test scores, high school graduation rates, enrollment in advanced placement (AP) courses and college acceptance rates.
+Achievement gaps are most often found in standardized test scores such as state assessments or NAEP testing, high school graduation rates, enrollment in advanced placement (AP) courses and college acceptance rates.

 Benefits of equity in education

-When students have access to equitable educational opportunities, they gain lifelong skills.
+When students have equitable educational opportunities, they gain lifelong skills.
+The knowledge, experiences and critical thinking skills they gain prepare them for the ‘real world’.

-Equity in education aims to provide targeted support for struggling students.
-It also promotes the equal distribution of educational resources and support services.
-In turn, this gives disadvantaged students access to the tools and resources needed to succeed.
+Equity differentiates the educational experience for learners.
+It aims to provide targeted support for struggling students.
+It also promotes a fair distribution of educational resources and support services, not just the same opportunities for everyone.
+This means disadvantaged students have access to the tools and resources needed to succeed.

 An independent study found that disadvantaged students receiving math tutoring from Third Space Learning made 7 months’ worth of progress in just 14 sessions.